Valley Stream Construction Accident Lawyer

 An employee does not have to prove that their employer was responsible for the accident in order to receive worker’s compensation.
 Because no-fault worker’s compensation is standard in Valley Stream, it does not matter if the worker partially contributed to their accident.
 An employee must only prove that the accident happened within the scope of their employment.

 Sometimes in construction accidents, it is not always the employer that is at fault.
 With contractors, sub-contractors, engineers, and architects also on site, some accidents may not be eligible for worker’s compensation benefits.
-When this is the case, a Valley Stream construction accident attorney could also help file a personal injury claim against the negligent party.
+When this is the case, a Valley Stream construction site accident attorney could also help file an injury claim against the negligent party.

 A personal injury claim is a lawsuit that can be placed against another individual or entity that was to blame for the accident.
 If a worker was unknowingly using a defective power drill and it caused an accident that injured the worker, they could potentially file a lawsuit against the manufacturer.